GENIE: Toward Reproducible and Standardized Human Evaluation for Text Generation: The Leaderboards

 \paragraph{Machine Translation} The task is to generate a translation in a target language given a text in a source language.
-Here we use the recent WMT19 datasets with publicly available results \cite{wmt2019-findings}.
-To ensure the generated text is evaluated by native speakers, we focus on the German to English translation (DE-EN), and leave the expansion to other language pairs as future work.
-Importantly, WMT19 DE-EN test data only contains text that was originally in German \cite{wmt2019-findings}, avoiding overestimating the quality of translation systems by \textit{translationese effects} \cite{toral-etal-2018-attaining, Graham2019TranslationeseIM, Edunov2020OnTE}.
-We follow the WMT evaluation template to assess sentence-level adequacy of the output against the reference~\cite{wmt2019-findings}.
-The one difference is that, consistently with the other \genie{} tasks, we use a discrete Likert scale instead of a continuous one in WMT.
-See an example in Figure~\ref{fig:template_wmt}.
+Here we use the recent WMT19 and WMT21 datasets with publicly available system outputs \cite{wmt2019-findings, akhbardeh-etal-2021-findings}.\footnote{ \href{https://github.com/wmt-conference/wmt21-news-systems}{WMT21 predictions repository.}} To ensure the generated text is evaluated by native speakers, we focus on German-to-English translation (DE-EN), and leave the expansion to other language pairs as future work.
+Importantly, WMT19 and WMT21 DE-EN test data only contain text that was originally in German \cite{wmt2019-findings}, avoiding overestimating the quality of translation systems due to translationese effects \cite{toral-etal-2018-attaining, Graham2019TranslationeseIM, Edunov2020OnTE}.
+We follow the WMT human evaluation template to assess sentence-level translation quality against the reference~\cite{wmt2019-findings}.
+The one difference is that, consistent with the other \genie{} tasks, we use a five-category Likert scale instead of a continuous one in WMT.
+See Figure~\ref{fig:template_wmt}.

 \paragraph{Summarization} The model is expected to generate a summary of the key points mentioned in a given paragraph.
-Here we use XSum~\cite{narayan2018don}, a news summarization dataset.
-We chose XSUM over alternative datasets for text summarization (e.g., CNN/DM,~\citealp{hermann2015teaching}) since the task involves more abstractive summaries and hence more difficult to evaluate solely with existing automatic metrics.
-In our evaluation of this task, we use a template similar to that of \citet{chaganty2018price,fabbri2021summeval} and measure different aspects of quality (redundancy, fluency, conciseness, etc) that have traditionally been of interest in the field~\cite{mckeown1995generating}.
+Here we use XSUM~\cite{narayan2018don}, a news summarization dataset.
+We chose XSUM over alternative datasets for text summarization (e.g., CNN/DM,~\citealp{hermann2015teaching}) since the task involves more abstractive summaries and hence more difficult to evaluate with existing automatic metrics.
+For evaluating this task we use a template similar to that of \citet{chaganty2018price,fabbri2021summeval} and measure different aspects of quality (redundancy, fluency, conciseness, etc.) that have traditionally been of interest~\cite{mckeown1995generating}.
 See Figure~\ref{fig:template_xsum} for an example.